alibaba/pipcook/docs/manual/pipcook-models.md

 ### How to use

-To use the nodejs model, the following steps are needed:
+To use the Node.js model, the following steps are needed:

 ```bash
 $ cd output/nodejs